notadilnaqvi/notadilnaqvi/README.md

 🙂 &nbsp; I'm a mechanical engineer who loves to code

-🌱 &nbsp; I’m currently learning [Crystal](https://crystal-lang.org/), a relatively new language which claims to be *as fast as C and as slick as Ruby*
+🌱 &nbsp; I’m currently working as a Front End Developer for a cyber security company

-🔎 &nbsp; I’m looking for opportunities in computer science, especially artificial intelligence
+🔎 &nbsp; I’m looking for opportunities in web development and artificial intelligence

 🔥 &nbsp; Current hot take: Dark mode is overrated